Required Documents for International Admissions

 • Be submitted in English

-• Include the sponsor’s name, contact information, type of account, and an available funds of equivalent to $30,219 US dollars or more
+• Include the sponsor’s name, contact information, type of account, and available funds equivalent to $30,219 US dollars or more

 • Be issued within six months prior to the start of the semester